-TCP (Transmission Control Protocol) is a part of internal TCP extension and supports both unsecure TCP and secure TCP using SSL/TLS.
+TCP (Transmission Control Protocol) proxy is a part of internal TCP extension and supports both insecure TCP and secure TCP using SSL/TLS.

 To setup TCP proxy, you have to configure the following parameters: